CrowdStrike/falcon-integration-gateway/docs/cloudtrail-lake/eks/README.md

   `region =` should be set to your AWS region where you setup the CloudTrail Lake Channel

   `application_id =` should be set to something unique.
-  > Running multiple FIG instances with the same `application_id` can cause issues.
+  > :exclamation: Running multiple FIG instances with the same `application_id` can cause issues.

   See the below example of config changes:
   <details open>